 Step 1

-Start by making a slip knot on your hook.
-If you’re unsure how to do this, see the video below.
+If you are unsure how to do this, see the video below.

 Step 2